How do I transfer a domain name to WhoGoHost?

 Checking your settings before proceeding

 - You must ensure that the email address associated with your domain is correct and functional.
-During the process of transfer, mails would be sent to this email address to complete the transfer
+During the process of transfer, mails will be sent to this email address to complete the transfer.

 - You must also ensure that the domain name is not locked.
-The transfer would never complete even if you agree to proceed with the transfer.
+The transfer will never complete even if you agree to proceed with the transfer.

 You can check both of the above by going to: http://www.domaintools.com.
 Once there, type your domain.com in the field labeled "Whois Lookup:" and click submit.
 Find where it says "Administrative Contact:" This is where your correct email address must be listed.